Code-Institute-Submissions/village-winery/README.md

 ***
 * I would like to thank my mentor Nishant Kumar for all the support and pieces of advice during  mentoring sessions and sharing his knowledge with me.
 * Great support and motivation came from the CI Slack community and Code Institute tutors.
-* Thanks to the Code Institute for all inspirations and ideas whilst learning and working on the previous different projects.
+* Thanks to the Code Institute for all inspirations and ideas whilst learning and working on the previous different projects Love Running, Whiskey Drop.